image to download full size infographic)

 California) can also cause contact dermatitis.

 What should you do if you have contact dermatitis?

 Anytime you have a rash that appears and you are not sure of the

 cause, you should always consult a medical professional.
 A

 pharmacist or physician may be able to tell you what it is by

 looking at the rash and asking a few basic questions.
 Many doctors

-will recommend using an over-the-counter hydrocortisone treatment,
+will recommend using an over-the-counter anti-itch treatment as the

-the first step.
+first step.
 They may recommend prescription medications if the

 over-the-counter solutions do not work.